Qazeer/InfoSec-Notes/Linux/Local_privilege_escalation.md

 the utility executed through `sudo` (with hopefully higher privileges) to load an arbitrary shared library (`.so`).

-The following code example executes `/bin/sh` under the identity of the user executing the binary (identified with the `effective uid`, retrieved using `geteuid`), and can be leveraged to elevate privilege (if loaded by a binary executed under a more privileged user through `sudo`).
+The following code example simply executes `/bin/bash` under the identity of the user executing the binary, and can be leveraged to elevate privilege (if loaded by a binary executed under a more privileged user through `sudo`).
 The `_init` special function gets called as the library is first opened.

 ```c
 #include <stdio.h>